 \section{Error Analysis}

-In this section, we analyze in detail how well language models perform cross-domain reasoning.
-Automated metrics such as \rouge are restrictive in terms of understanding the reasoning abilities and we complement our automated evaluation with manual error analysis.
+In this section, we analyze in detail how well language models perform template-expansion task for multihop reasoning.
+To understand the errors in depth, we complement our automated evaluation with manual error analysis.
 For this analysis, we randomly select 100 samples from the validation set predictions where the \rouge scores were low.
 We observe the following categories of errors that language models exhibit.
 Table \ref{tab:error_analysis} shows the common type of errors and a corresponding example for each type.

 \paragraph{Error Type - Correct but not in gold (17\%) : }